Legalization in Poland

 We answer the most common questions to make everything clear and simple for you.

 Yes.
-If the purpose of a foreigner’s stay in Poland is work, but he wants to change his employer while he is in the process of legalizing his stay, i.e. without having received a final decision, he can do so.
-It is necessary to write an application for a change of employer, collect all the necessary documents from the new employer and submit them to the relevant voivodeship office.
-Attention!
+If the purpose of a foreigner’s stay in Poland is employment, but they wish to change their employer while their stay is still being legalized (i.e. before receiving the final decision), this is possible.
+It is necessary to submit an application for a change of employer, collect all required documents from the new employer, and submit them to the relevant voivodeship office.

-A temporary residence card is a document that grants foreigners permission to reside in Poland for more than 90 days.
-It is issued for a period of no more than 3 years.
-The residence card identifies a person and allows them to legally stay in the country without additional visas, as well as cross the borders of Poland during the period specified on the card.
+A Temporary Residence Card is a document that allows a foreigner to stay in Poland for more than 90 days.
+It is issued for a period of up to 3 years.
+The card serves as proof of identity and confirms the holder’s legal stay in the country.
+It also allows the holder to cross the Polish border during the validity period specified on the card.

-A permanent residence permit that allows you to live in Poland indefinitely, but the card must be renewed every 10 years.
+A Permanent Residence Card is a document confirming the right to live in Poland indefinitely.
+However, the physical card itself must be renewed every 10 years.

-A stay under the visa-free regime is considered short-term and is a maximum of 90 days out of every 180 days.
-In practice, this looks like this: when border services control the limit of days used under the visa-free regime, they count the days of a foreigner’s stay in the Schengen area for the last 180 days from the date of control.
-If a foreigner had a 90-day break between trips to the Schengen countries, then 180 days do not need to be counted – after such a break, the holder of a biometric passport again has the right to stay in the Schengen area for 90 days.
+Stay under the visa-free regime is considered short-term and is limited to a maximum of 90 days within any 180-day period.
+In practice, this works as follows: when checking compliance with the visa-free stay limit, border authorities calculate the number of days a foreigner has spent in the Schengen Area during the 180 days preceding the date of inspection.
+If there was a 90-day break between trips to the Schengen countries, the previous 180-day period is no longer taken into account.
+After such a break, the holder of a biometric passport again has the right to stay in the Schengen Area for up to 90 days.
+If there was a 90-day break between trips to the Schengen countries, the previous 180-day period is no longer counted — after such a break, the holder of a biometric passport again has the right to stay in the Schengen Area for up to 90 days.

-Yes, there is a possibility of re-granting temporary protection after arrival in Poland.
-In this case, upon entry, you must inform that you are entering Poland in connection with hostilities.
-If you enter Poland across the Polish border, which is an external border of the Schengen area, re-granting temporary protection is automatic.
-The status can also be re-granted after re-submitting an application for a PESEL number.
-The authority authorized to register the above data is any executive body of the commune, as was the case with the first application for a PESEL number.
-After re-submitting an application for a PESEL number, the existing number will be updated by re-adding the UKR status to it.
-Please note that the final decision on whether to allow a citizen of Ukraine to enter Poland or refuse entry remains solely with the Border Guard of the Republic of Poland!
+Yes, temporary protection may be granted again after arrival in Poland.
+In this case, upon entry, you must inform the authorities that you are entering Poland due to the hostilities in Ukraine.
+If you enter Poland through the Polish border, which is also the external border of the Schengen Area, temporary protection is granted automatically.
+Temporary protection status may also be restored by submitting a new application for a PESEL number.
+The authority responsible for registering this data is the municipal office (gmina), as in the case of the initial PESEL application.
+After reapplying for a PESEL number, the existing number will be updated by reassigning UKR status to it.
+Please note that the final decision on admitting a citizen of Ukraine to the territory of Poland or refusing entry remains solely with the Border Guard of the Republic of Poland.
+Temporary protection status may also be restored after submitting a new application for a PESEL number.
+The authority responsible for registering this data is any municipal office (gmina), just as in the case of the first PESEL application.
+After reapplying for a PESEL number, the existing number will be updated by reassigning the UKR status to it.
+Please note that the final decision on admitting a citizen of Ukraine to the territory of Poland or refusing entry remains solely with the Border Guard of the Republic of Poland.

-A special temporary residence permit for highly skilled professions (e.g. programmers, department heads, HR specialists), issued for a period of up to 3 years.
+The EU Blue Card is a special temporary residence permit for highly qualified professionals, such as software developers, department managers, and HR specialists.
+It is issued for a period of up to 3 years.